Kucoin/kucoin-api-docs/source/localizable/index.html.md

 **connectId**: the connection id, a unique value taken from the client side.
 Both the id of the welcome message and the id of the error message are connectId.

-**acceptUserMessage**: if the value of acceptUserMessage is **true**, you will receive the User Messages (Note: The push will include the data in old format that will be deprecated.
-The push might repeat.
-It is recommended that you separately subscribe data according to your needs).
 If you only want to receive private messages of the specified topic, please set privateChannel to true when subscribing.

 ```json
 {